 With the ageing population together with patients often having multiple health problems and on multiple medications, It is becoming impossible to deal with multiple problems in 10 minutes.
 The best option would be for consultations to last for longer but, unless there were more doctors and nurses to see patients, this would mean that it would take longer for a patient to get an appointment.
 However, there is already a shortage of GPs in the UK and this is likely to get worse rather than better in the foreseeable future.

 We all need to make sure the appointments are used appropriately so that we see those patients who need to be seen.

 • If you have a minor illness then you should contact the excellent pharmacy run Minor Ailments Service.
-There are posters on this service in the waiting room.

 • Please remember to arrive on time — this is often why surgeries run late.